NVIDIA/spark-rapids/docs/additional-functionality/delta-lake-support.md

 Deleting data from Delta Lake tables via the SQL `DELETE FROM` statement or via the DeltaTable `delete` API is supported.

+### num_affected_rows Difference with Databricks

+The Delta Lake delete command returns a single row result with a `num_affected_rows` column.
+When entire partition files in the table are deleted, the open source Delta Lake and RAPIDS Acclerator implementations of delete can return -1 for `num_affected_rows` since it could be expensive to open the files and produce an accurate row count.
+Databricks changed the behavior of delete operations that delete entire partition files to return the actual row count.
+This is only a difference in the statistics of the operation, and the table contents will still be accurately deleted with the RAPIDS Accelerator.

 ## Update Operations on Delta Lake Tables

 Delta Lake update acceleration is experimental and is disabled by default.
 To enable acceleration